CMSDAS/root-short-exercise/_episodes/05-rdataframe.md

 ## Injection of C++ code and Define transformations

 The next code block uses PyROOT to inject a C++ implementation of the invariant mass computation.
-The name of the just-in-time compiled function can be used in the Define node to add a new column to the dataset, which contains the dimuon mass.
+The name of the just-in-time compiled function can be used in the Define method to add a new column to the dataset, which will contain the dimuon mass.

 ```python
 # Compute invariant mass of the dimuon system